Frank Elbridge Webb: Campaign

 Webb was the only third party candidate to state that there was the slightest possibility he would be elected president.
 His professed route to victory involved winning the Northwest while Smith and Hoover battled for the rest of the country, neither of them able to secure a majority of the Electoral College.
 The election would then be thrown to the House of Representatives, where Webb predicted that he could be selected.
 Party members, such as Spurr and Frank Lowson, Webb's campaign manager, also predicted that in the event the party deadlocked the electoral college, placed above one of the major parties in the Electoral College, and the House was unable to organize a majority behind any one candidate, then the FLP would still claim the presidency, as the third place party would join with the FLP in the contingent election in the Senate and select the FLP's vice presidential candidate, elevating them to the presidency should the House deadlock fail to break by Inauguration Day.
-However, while thanking his supporters in November, he would describe his defeat as inevitable.
+In a letter thanking supporters after the election, Webb described his defeat as inevitable.
+The ticket did not have the support of the Minnesota FLP.

 Reed's derisive remark was embraced by the party, with Webb and the FLP including the remark in campaign literature, such as pamphlets and party bulletins.